 A requirement to obtain equity shares of the concessionaire was also removed with the broad intention of establishing a legislative framework compatible with European Union law, enabling socially responsible gambling activities and increasing the quality and modernity of the gaming offer.

-The draft amending the Gaming Act is still in the process of harmonization.
+The draft amending the Gaming Act is still undergoing harmonisation as of October 2018.

 Problem gambling prevention policies

 In accordance with the Slovenian Gaming Act, no one under the age of 18 years is permitted to enter a casino, play slot machines or participate in online gambling.

 The Act allows players to self-exclude themselves from casinos, gaming halls and online by submitting a written statement signed personally by the player.

 This will prohibit them for a minimum of six months and a maximum of three years.

 Self-exclusion applies throughout the territory of Slovenia, as well as in other countries if there are applicable international agreements in force.

 The supervisory authority is responsible for maintaining a central register of self-excluded players.

 Land-based casinos in Slovenia provide information highlighting the risks of gambling both on the entrance ticket and in the form of leaflets.

 The leaflets also include relevant contact details of help centres and hotlines.